Two Little-Known Candidates Virtually Tied in Senate Primary

 In other races, the state’s only black congressman crushed two Democratic challengers in his second re-election campaign conducted under the cloud of a federal bank-fraud indictment.

-The 73-year-old Brown, who was forced to declare bankruptcy a year ago, didn't wait up for the results of his campaign, on which he spend less than $100.
+Brown, 73, who spent less than $100 on his campaign, couldn’t wait up for the latest results.
 He turned in about midnight, said his wife of 50 years, Marie.

-''He was very excited.
+″He was very excited.
 But it got late.
-You don't know who won, do you?'' she asked a late-night caller.
+You don’t know who won, do you?″ Mrs. Brown asked a late-night caller.

 Henry said: ″I don’t think there’s any question about who the David is in David vs. Goliath.″